fmichel/MaDKit/README.md

 * MadKitGroupExtension's features in a native way
 * Advanced network futures which enables to connect several peers between them, and emulate a secured multi-agent system that virtually evolves into the same environment, i.e. the same virtual machine.

-Tutorials are not already available (for now, please use Junit tests to find inspiration) The project is not already a Maven project.
-Please Use Git hub releases to get a packaged MKLE usable project.
+Tutorials are not already available.
+For now, you can find inspiration with the available demos.
+Excutable jar files are available on the corresponding section (see below).
+You can also find inspiration into Junit tests.

 ###### Network futures of MaDKitLanEdition :
 * Several network protocols